 If your program of choice is not regionally accredited, check the U.S. Department of Education Institutional Accrediting Agencies, which provides a list of bodies approved for issuing national accreditation.

-Institutions that are not accredited or are accredited through an agency not recognized by the U.S. Department of Education are typically referred to as accreditation and degree or diploma mills.
-Taking courses from a
+Institutions that are not accredited or are accredited through an agency not recognized by the U.S. Department of Education are typically referred to as degree or diploma mills.
+Taking courses from an unaccredited institution may result in employers not recognizing degrees or awards and difficulties in transferring credits to an accredited institution.
+You can use the Accreditation Search to verify that your institution or program of study is accredited.

 Finding out if an online school is for-profit or not-for-profit is another important issue to consider as you explore online institutions.
 While neither is necessarily better than the other, for-profit education institutions are operated by private businesses looking to make a profit from your enrollment at their institution.
 Not-for-profit education institutions may be either public or private and are the more traditional liberal arts and community colleges.
 You can research facts about tuition costs, graduation rates and much more for not-for-profit and for-profit institutions by visiting the National Center for Education Statistics.